 When an operative obtains a set of compromised credentials, they are uploaded into the InfoArmor Database.
 If any compromised credentials have @yourcompany.com in the domain, your admin will be notified via email within 6 hours of those credentials being uploaded.

 Once the admin is notified, he or she will login to the database and see who has been breached.
 Depending on your own internal policies and procedures, and if the breach contains the source, the admin will notify those users to change their password on any site, application, or network resource where they have used that password before.

 Congratulations!
-You have once again cultivated security into your culture.
-In other words, you’ve raised the security bar — again.
+You have once again cultivated another layer of security into your culture.
+In other words, you’ve raised the security bar—again.